Hello! 👋We’re Shares.

 We may, however, process data relating to: criminal convictions and offences; political affiliation(s) from searches performed for source of funds, source of wealth and enhanced due diligence checks; and as per regulatory guidelines.

-In the event we start processing special category personal data (for example, should you voluntarily provide us with information regarding your health), we‘ll handle it in accordance with the Data Protection Act 2018 (“DPA”) and the General Data Protection Regulation (“GDPR”) as well as local legislations.
+In the event we start processing special category personal data (for example, should you voluntarily provide us with information regarding your health), we‘ll handle it in accordance with the UK Data Protection Act 2018 (“DPA”) and the EU General Data Protection Regulation (“GDPR”) as well as local legislations.

 If you fail to provide personal data